 The men find the tasks and activities help give them a sense of purpose and meaning at a time when they are struggling with feelings of isolation and loss.

 The weekly sessions have time for work and socialising, and a shared lunch cooked on the wood-burner.
 We have celebrated 3 birthdays, Christmas and New Year, and mark anniversaries and key dates with contemplation and support.

-Emma at Plot 22 offers us guidance and weekly tasks, and makes sure there is a wide range of activities to suit all abilities.
-Some men in the group have a deep knowledge of horticulture and some are beginners, knowledge is shared and stories are told.
+Emma at Plot 22 offers us guidance and weekly tasks.
+She makes sure there is a wide range of activities to suit all abilities.
+Some men in the group have a deep knowledge of horticulture and some are beginners.
+Knowledge is shared and stories are told.

 The restorative healing power of nature is at the core of this project.
 Working through the seasons, experiencing the changes, and planning for the future.